i6092467/diff-bias-proxies/README.md

   val_only: true                      # perform fine-tuning only on the validation set?
                                         # {true, false}
   obj_lb: 0.70                        # ϱ parameter, a lower bound on the performance
-  n_evals: 3                          # number of times to evaluate the fine-tuned model per epoch
+  n_evals: 3                          # number of times to evaluate the model per epoch
 ```
 For the **chest X-ray** experiments, additional parameters include:
 ```
-priv_class: M                         # name of the privileged class of the protected attribute
+priv_class: M                         # name of the privileged class of the prot. attribute
-unpriv_class: F                       # name of the underprivileged class of the protected attribute
+unpriv_class: F                       # name of the underprivileged class of the prot. attribute
 prot_ratio: 0.75                      # the ratio between privileged and underprivileged
                                         # class frequencies in the training set
 disease: Enlarged Cardiomediastinum   # disease label to be predicted
-num_workers: 2                        # number of loader worker processes for PyTorch data loaders
+num_workers: 2                        # number of loader worker processes for data loaders

 default:                              # original model's parameters
   batch_size: 32                      # batch size